Math-Racer/Blockchain-Based-Image-Authentication-System/README.md

 This is the fork of  Blockchain Image Authentication System

-# Blockchain Image Authentication System
+# Blockchain Based Image Authentication System

 A decentralized image verification platform that uses blockchain to store and validate image authenticity.
 This project is ideal for press images, political events, or official media to combat misinformation and tampering.